GnoxNahte/obsidian-auto-embed/README.md

 ## Contact Me
 I've just started Obsidian and this is my first plugin.<br>
-If you have any questions, feature requests or issues feel free to [create an issue](https://github.com/GnoxNahte/obsidian-auto-embed/issues/new) or contact me!<br>
+If you have any questions, feature requests or issues feel free to [create an issue](https://github.com/GnoxNahte/obsidian-auto-embed/issues/new), [submit a feature request](https://forms.gle/xtuv4FVCKZ2tg9zK9) or contact me!<br>

 Email - gnoxnahte@gmail.com<br>
 Discord DM - https://discordapp.com/users/222261096738717696 <br>